 (a) in the case of a claim by, or through relationship with, the illegitimate child, parentage is admitted by or established against the deceased parent in his or her lifetime; and

-(b) in the case of a claim by, or through relationship with, the parent of a deceased illegitimate child, parentage is admitted by or established against the parent in the life-time of the illegitimate child.
+(b) in the case of a claim by, or through relationship with, the parent of a deceased illegitimate child, parentage is admitted by or established against the parent in the lifetime of the illegitimate child.

 (3a) Subsection (3) does not apply to or in respect of a relationship established by the Artificial Conception Act 1985.